YonghuiDong/RawHummus/README.md

 2. **Use the website**

 Alternatively, you can also access RawHummus vis [https://bcdd.shinyapps.io/RawHummus/](https://bcdd.shinyapps.io/RawHummus/).

-Note that
+> **Note** that RawHummus is deployed for free at https://www.shinyapps.io.
+It allows to use 1024 MB of memory.
+Therefore, a large numbers of files will not be uploaded and/or analyzed sucessfully.
+In this case, please run RawHummus locally.

 3. **Demo Data**